-Some people reading this will become a part of PAD's Fall 2018 Beta Xi class and we cannot wait to welcome them!
+Some people reading this will become a part of PAD's Spring 2019 class and we cannot wait to welcome them!

 PAD's committees provide the fraternity a crucial service.
 These bodies plan professional, charitable, and social events for the benefit of our members, the student population, and the Berkeley community.
 Members of Berkeley PAD may become a part of committees by interning for them or by interviewing to become a Director or Associate Director after they complete their first semester.